Otelo Saraiva de Carvalho: Accusations of terrorism

-The Global Project (Projecto Global) coordinated the clandestine and subversive component of the terrorist group FP-25, using armed violence as a political weapon, and the political party Força de Unidade Popular (FUP), which gave it political and legal coverage.
-The distinction between the FUP and the FP-25 was similar to the one existing in the United Kingdom between Sinn Féin and the IRA or in Spain between Herri Batasuna and ETA.
+The Global Project (Projecto Global) coordinated the clandestine and subversive component of the terrorist group FP-25, using armed violence as a political weapon, and the political party FUP, which gave it political and legal coverage.
+The distinction between the FUP and the FP-25 was similar to the one existing in Northern Ireland between Sinn Féin and the IRA or in Spain between Herri Batasuna and ETA.